MattWithA-Z/RedSea/README.md

 - Queue management for batch downloads
 - Configurable output directory and audio quality

-## For End Users (Non-Technical)
+## Installation

-### Option 1: Download the Pre-built App (Easiest)
+### Download the Pre-built App (Recommended)
-1. Download `RedSea.app` from releases
+1. Go to [Releases](https://github.com/MattWithA-Z/RedSea/releases) and download the latest `RedSea-v1.0.2.dmg` file
+2. Double-click the downloaded `.dmg` file to mount it
-2. Drag `RedSea.app` to your Applications folder
+3. Drag `RedSea.app` to your Applications folder
-3. Install FFmpeg: Open Terminal and run `brew install ffmpeg`
-   - If you don't have Homebrew, install it first: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-4. Double-click RedSea.app to run
+4. Eject the disk image
+5. Launch RedSea from Applications or Spotlight

+**That's it!** The app is completely self-contained with all dependencies bundled.

 ## For Developers